 You can buy tickets to baseball games in a variety of ways.
 The easiest ways are online or at convenience stores.
 Alternatively, you can get them at the stadiums themselves or at discount ticket shops.
 To secure seats, it is best to buy in advance.

 Weekend games can sell out quickly, and it can be hard to get tickets when there is a particularly intense rivalry between two teams—Tokyo's Yomiuri Giants versus Kansai's Hanshin Tigers for example.
 However, teams normally play six games per week during the season, so try and fit in an evening or afternoon game into your schedule.

 Tickets to the spring and summer high school tournaments at Koshien can be reasonably cheap, but consider getting there early.
 The stadium fills up surprisingly quickly, even on weekdays when most people should be working.
 One ticket gives you access to all the games played on that day, which can be up to four during the earlier rounds.

 There is plenty of food and drink on offer at all stadiums including some Japan-original creations that you are unlikely to find anywhere else.
 For drinks, you only need to raise your hand.
 A tribe of young staff with kegs of beer strapped to their back—among other soft drinks and snacks—stomp up and down the stadium steps serving ice-cold, sudsy beers.

 One useful thing to note is that you're welcome to bring your own food and drink.
-Homemade bento boxes are a common sight at games that take place during meal times.
+Bento boxes are a common sight at games that take place during meal times.
 Drinks are also allowed, as long as you pour cans out into provided plastic cups.